HaniAlshikh/bachelor-thesis/deploy/README.md

 The [deploy](deploy.mk) makefile will:

-1. take care of the preparation work
+1. take care of the preparation work and installing the automated~
-2. create local Kubernetes cluster using `kind`
+2. create local k8s cluster using `kind`
-3. add Monoskope and MonoGUI dependencies to `helm`
-4. setup and deploy all needed resources
+3. setup and deploy all needed resources

 All while making sure to stay idempotent and localized.